caithmac/upsc-digitalgarden/src/site/notes/UPSC/Concept of power.md

 > [[UPSC/How does reliance on authority affect nature of power|How does reliance on authority affect nature of power]]

 ##### [[UPSC/Foucault Concept of Power|Foucault Concept of Power]]

+##### Legitimancy Crisis
+- Habbermass has developed an alternative to webberian approach to legitamacy.
+- Habbermass didn't adopt orthodox marxist position which saw legitimacy as nothing more than burgoise myth.
+- Habbermass admited that modern capitalist society or liberal democracy have a system of drying out of consent and support of the people.
+Democratic system, party system, social and welfare reforms are mechanism to maintain consent and legitamacy.
+- In his work "Legitamacy Crisis 1973", he identified arising crisis tendency within capitalist society.
+These crisis tendency emerged as a result of fundamnetal contradiction between the logic of capitalist accumulation and popular pressure of welfarism unleashed by democratic politics.
+- In modern capitalist society legitamacy is secured by democratic process, which lead to further demarcts for social welfare provision.
+Increased poupular participationn and social equality.
+- This inturn puts pressure on the state to expands its social responsibility and state intervention for removing inequality.
+Such demands and activities leads to increased expenditure on welfare.
+- It leads to increase in taxation and public spending and restrict capitalist accumulatiuon by restricting profit level and discouraging interpricess.
+- Thus a capitalist society is constantly in the grip of crisis tendency that is legitamacy.
+- According to habbermass capitalist democracy can not satisfy both for popular demands for social equality welfare right and requirement of a market economy based on private proft.
+The implication of such crisis involves a disturbance  of integration or cohesion of society and regulatory structure of capitalist system
+###### State Action
+- In such scenario of crisis, modern state uses resources for system steering and ideologiocal measure to legitamise and stablise the existing structure.
+- State not only try to dissociate political and economic sphere but at the same time promote non intervrntion in economy is the best way of development.
+(Margret Thatcher's Roll back of state)
+- With above measure state gets success in establishing that the exploitative relationship between wage labour and capitalist is no longer part of political spehre.
+Politioal sphere becomes less personal and highly beuracrised.